akhnos/spica-documentation/docs/concept/passport.md

 | \*                 | admin_key           | API Key     | Show   | Show all API Keys except the **admin_key**                                         |
 | authors/\*         | authors/james       | Bucket Data | Index  | List all authors except the **james**                                              |

-## Settings

-You can define your identity's data model fully flexibly.
-Spice requires email, first name, and last name.
-Also in the “Settings” tab, you add new fields and customize your identity data models.